moneyBB/gitskill/README.md

-# gitskill  create a new branch is quick
+# gitskill  create a new branch is quick and simple